Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Results

 where $\sigma$ defines the standard deviation and $\Lambda_{\rm max}$ is the sample median \cite{Kokoska}.
-It is important to note that with finite $N$ and large number of sampled datasets $M$ the characteristic asymptotic behavior of the largest eigenvalue of the GOE are extremely hard to obtain by meticulous sampling.
-This can be seen in Fig.\ \ref{Fig11} where the star shaped data points represents such an attempt.
-Nevertheless, the asymptotic skewness and excess kurtosis have been obtained for the TW distribution in \cite{Borne}.

-The observed skewness and excess kurtosis for the distribution of the largest LE presented in Fig.\ \ref{Fig11} are obviously not in complete agreement with TW expected values.
+The observed skewness and excess kurtosis for the distribution of the largest LE are not in complete agreement with TW expected values.
 Nevertheless, both measures have a statistically significant trend of having positive values.
-Furthermore, the skewness shows a consistent tendency of moving closer to the TW skewness with increase of $N$, while this is not the case for the excess kurtosis.
+Furthermore, the skewness shows a consistent tendency of moving closer to the TW skewness with an increase of $N$, while this is not the case for the excess kurtosis.
 This is because excess kurtosis quantifies the behavior of the decaying tails of a given distribution and can only be improved by sampling the rare events which in turn requires numerical effort at a significantly larger scale compared to the one we were able to perform.
+We note that the characteristic skewness and the shape of the tails of the largest GOE eigenvalue distribution (which is known to follow the asymptotic TW distribution) are numerically difficult to obtain using finite $N$ and straight-forward sampling.
+This can be seen in Fig.\ \ref{Fig11} where the star-shaped data points represent such an attempt.
+In this case, the correct asymptotic skewness and excess kurtosis have been extracted in Ref. \cite{Borne} using specialized techniques.